Trusted97/satifly/README.md

 Prefer a visual experience?
 Configure everything directly via the web UI at `/admin/configuration`.

+> 📚 For more details on how Satis works (configuration examples, usage, and authentication), refer to the official Composer documentation: [Using Satis](https://composer.github.io/satis/using)

 ### 🔧 Application Settings

 Tune Satifly’s behavior in `app/config/parameters.yml`.